 For protection of human health and the environment, it is significant to utilize the physical and hazardous data of REACH registration for the chemical regulations in the other nations.
 In addition, from the viewpoint of animal welfare, it is important to avoid unnecessary animal studies by utilizing them as much as possible.
 But in reality, troubles happen in some cases now.
 For example, in Korea, when the negotiations between the REACH registrant and the representative for registration of K-REACH are in difficulty, Korean companies are eventually forced to do the test by themselves and it causes the problems.
-It is not clear with whom we should negotiate, and there are no rules for appropriate cost sharing.
+It is not clear with whom we should negotiate, and there are no rules for appropriate cost sharing, which could also occur in the future registration under the UK REACH, Turkish KKDIK Regulation (Turkish REACH) and Taiwan Toxic Chemical Substances and Substances of Concern Control Act.